sagerg/cmsy168-final/README.md

 ## Photos and Media

-Some media and photos used were taken from [Unsplash].
+Some media and photos used were taken from [Unsplash](https://unsplash.com/).
 Go check them out if you haven't yet!

 ## Normalize.css